MiaoXiao/rshell/README.md

 Combining multiple functions is possible, of course.

 ## ls
-From the root directory, you can ls by typing:
+After compiling, you can ls by typing:

 ``bin/ls``

 You can also add optional parameters, such as the -a, -l, or -R flags.
-Currently, only the -a flag is functional.
+Currently, only the -a flag and the -l is functional.

 ``bin/ls -a``
+``bin/ls -l``

 You can specify a directory to ls too, along with any optinal flags.

 ``bin/ls src -a``
+``bin/ls -a src -l .``

 ## Kirb
 Currently, there is very limited kirb functionality, which allows the user to care for a pet and see its status as you enter in commands.
 The command prompt will be replaced by everyones favorite cute looking puff ball.